KMilej/java-test-to-delete/KeepJustInCase/readme/README21.md

 </details>

 This `quickstart` implements the [Approov](https://approov.io) server-side request verification code using the Java Spring Boot Framework.

+Approov provides comprehensive [runtime application self protection](https://approov.io/mobile-app-security/rasp) delivering app attestation, dynamic certificate pinning, runtime secrets protection, and API shielding - all unified across Android, iOS, and HarmonyOS.

-It provides a simple example API (api.example.com) that performs Approov token verification before allowing requests to access protected endpoints.
+It provides a simple example API `api.example.com` that performs Approov token verification before allowing requests to access protected endpoints.

 ---
-- The example demonstrates how different API endpoints `/unprotected, /token-check, /token-binding-check, etc.` respond based on the current Approov configuration.
+- The example demonstrates how different API endpoints `/unprotected, /token-check, /token-binding-check, etc.` respond based on the current [Approov configuration](https://ext.approov.io/docs/latest/approov-usage-documentation/#getting-all-api-configuration).
 - Each endpoint reflects whether Approov is enabled or disabled.
 - These endpoints are tested using `curl` requests to observe how the security settings affect the responses.